montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ### Scene View Editor (under development)

 With Montage Studio you can integrate WebGL content into complex applications, and the scene view editor makes manipulating the individual elements of a 3D scene just as easy as manipulating conventional HTML elements in the DOM.
-Similar to the flow editor, it is acccessible only from within the component editor, through the SceneView component.
+Similar to the flow editor, this editing environment is acccessible only from within the component editor, through the SceneView component.

 <figure>
     <img src="/images/montage-studio/ide-at-a-glance/fig01d.jpg" alt="Scene view editor" style="width: 550px;">